sunknudsen/privacy-guides/how-to-make-sure-app-is-not-running-in-the-background-on-macos/README.md

 Listed: true
 -->

-# How to make sure app is not running in the background
+# How to make sure app is not running in the background on macOS

 ## Caveats